 Welcome back to Flexibility Is Freedom!

-As a result, this month’s income report is a massive one and will cover everything from niche research to keyword research to content planning and more.
+As a result, this month's income report is a massive one - covering everything from niche research to keyword research to content planning.

 First, here's a run-down of March performance for TheDermDetective.com.